eridona/DonaLab-Handbook/README.md

 -Evaluate project progression based on milestones, rather than just specific results.<br/>
 -Celebrate all publications equally regardless of journal. <br/>
 -Acknowledge the element of luck in all scientific endeavours.<br/>
--Avoid the phrase ‘negative results’: all results are discoveries; hypotheses can be falsified.<br/>
+-Avoid the phrase 'negative results': all results are discoveries; hypotheses can be falsified.<br/>
   <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/08-Individual-Feedback">Click here for more examples from the community</a><br/>
 </i>
 </details>